jborgers/PMD-jPinpoint-rules/docs/JavaCodeQuality.md

 **Solution:** Add proper equals and hashCode methods that meet the general contract to all objects which might anyhow be put in a Map, Set or other collection by someone, e.g. the domain objects.
 See [Effective Java, Chapter 3](http://www.slideshare.net/ibrahimkurce/effective-java-chapter-3-methods-common-to-all-objects).
 Options to use are:

 Three ways to generate the boilerplate code:
-1. Use [Project Lombok](https://projectlombok.org/features/index.html) annotation @EqualsAndHashCode, @Value or @Data to generate the boilerplate code
+1. Use [Project Lombok](https://projectlombok.org/features/index.html) annotation to generate the boilerplate code:
+   * @EqualsAndHashCode, or better
+   * @Data, or best
+   * @Value with @Builder and @Singular for collections, for immutability,

 2. Use [Google AutoValue framework](https://github.com/google/auto/blob/master/value/userguide/why.md) (Promoted by Effective Java)
 3. Use Immutables framework [Article that compares Lombok, AutoValue and Immutables](https://codeburst.io/lombok-autovalue-and-immutables-or-how-to-write-less-and-better-code-returns-2b2e9273f877)